BosneviNedzma/MERN---Estate-/README.md

 - **Responsive Design**: Tailwind CSS used for responsive and modern UI.
 - **Deployment**: Deployed on Render (https://mern-estate-1-briy.onrender.com/).

+## Software quality control has been performed on:

+- Production, functional, and non-functional requirements
+- High-level test cases
+- Low-level test cases
+- Automated testing

 ## Development Timeline

 For a detailed overview of the development process, refer to https://github.com/users/BosneviNedzma/projects/1/views/4